UvejsMr/ecars/README.md

 ### Servicer
 - Can view inspection requests
-- Can verify car conditions
+- Can accept, mark as completed an appointment
 - Has access to servicer dashboard

 ### Administrator